Tolc-Software/bootstrap-tolc-cmake/README.md

 get_tolc()

 # This function comes from the tolc package itself
-# Creates the target bootstrap_python that can be imported with python
+# Creates the target bootstrap_python that can be imported and used from python
 tolc_create_translation(
   # Target to translate from
   TARGET bootstrap